-The residential property deduction rules also apply to a partnership or LTC that has borrowed money to acquire an interest in certain entities with significant rental property holdings - a residential land-rich entity - and has interest expenditure on the borrowed money.
+The residential property deduction rules also apply to a partnership or LTC that has borrowed money to acquire an interest in certain entities that have significant rental property holdings - a residential land-rich entity - and has interest expenditure on the borrowed money.

-Residential land-rich entity - a close company, partnership or LTC that holds more than 50% of its assets by value in residential land directly or indirectly.
-They come under the interposed entities rules as part of the residential property deduction rules.
+Residential land-rich entity - a close company, partnership or look-through company that holds more than 50% of its assets by value in residential land, directly or indirectly.
+These entities come under the interposed entities rules as part of the residential property deduction rules.